mtlynch/mtlynch.io/_posts/2018-06-21-restoring-vintage-python.md

 1,"1 cup peeled and cooked fresh chestnuts (about 20), or 1 cup canned, unsweetened chestnuts",chestnuts,1.0,0.0,cup,"peeled and cooked fresh (about 20), or 1 cup canned, unsweetened"
 ```

-Fortunately, the output files were plaintext files as well:
+Fortunately, the output files were plaintext files as well.
+They all looked a bit like this:

 ```bash
 $ head -n 16 /tmp/tmp.yVarTSxgRy/testing_data.crf